tjmcs/kragle/README.md

 legacy/isolinux systems and one for EFI-based systems).
 While these kickstart files only differ by a few lines (basically an extra partition is needed to successfully boot and install RHEL to an EFI-based system), there really is no simple way to combine them into a single kickstart file.
-As sucy, we have constructed two separate kickstart files (which can be found in the [kickstart-files](kickstart-files) subdirectory in this repository).
+As such, we have constructed two separate kickstart files (which can be found in the [kickstart-files](kickstart-files) subdirectory in this repository).